PacLII Home | Databases | WorldLII | Search | Feedback

 (3) The Director may approve the export of any bulk controlled substance that has been retrieved from vehicles, goods and equipment in Vanuatu and which is to be exported for the purposes of safe disposal in a foreign country.

-(4) An approval given under subsection (3) must be consistent with all requirements applying under the Convention or the Montreal Prl, and must require that that the storage, movement and disposal of the controlled substance be undertaken in accordance with accepted international best practice.
+(4) An approval given under subsection (3) must be consistent with all requirements applying under the Convention or the Montreal Protocol, and must require that the storage, movement and disposal of the controlled substance be undertaken in accordance with accepted international best practice.

 8 Prohibitions on manufacture of controlled substances